How Much Does A Smart Home Cost?

 If we take 2% of our average house price, we get a cost of £4,660.
 So we’re just shy of £5,000 for a budget kitchen.
 Having had a play with the price estimator on the Wren kitchens website, I would say that’s about right.

 If we take 6% of our average house price, we get a cost of £13,980.
-So we’re a little below the £15,000 mark for a high-end kitchen.
+So, in t his example, we’re a little below the £15,000 mark for a high-end kitchen.
 Back to the Wren price estimator to upgrade my countertops to granite, add some Neff appliances (including an oven with the disappearing door so I can pretend I’m on Bake Off) and my bill is… £13,845.
 Not bad.

 Book your free smart home consultation today